chrum/ng2021/README.md

 ---

 ## Project

+Emoji coded:
+:pray: - required (3,4)
+:rocket: - extra points (5)

 Requirements:
-- app should consist of 2+ pages (DONT USE ROUTING FOR THAT :smiling_imp: as we dont know routing yet)
+- :pray: app should consist of 2+ pages (DONT USE ROUTING FOR THAT :smiling_imp: as we dont know routing yet)
-- use ngModel to build form with validators
+- :pray: use ngModel to build form with validators
-- form should be user friendly: display errors and block buttons
+- :pray: form should be user friendly: display errors and block buttons
-- pass collected data between pages/components
+- :pray: components communication (inputs, outputs): pass collected data between pages/components
-- register user interactions and their timing (or any other data than be use as list)
+- :rocket: register user interactions and their timing (or any other data than can be use as list)
-- display list - filterable and sortable (pipes)
+- :rocket: display list - filterable and sortable (pipes)

 ### Example project
-Two pages
+:pray: Two pages
 - Intro page with intro text and player form
 - Game page

 ### Intro page specification
+**:pray: basic version**
 - some quick introductory text
 - form with two inputs
     - player name